aragon/govern/docs/developers/getting-started.md

 The `ERC3000Registry` contract serves as the **central registry for all Govern DAOs**.
 Every DAO spawned through a properly-implemented `GovernFactory` will register the new DAO in the "official" registry.
 The registry takes care of doing these things:

-* keep track\* of every Govern &lt;&gt; GovernQueue pair assigning it a name on the blockchain.
-This means that instead of needing an ENS name, this is left to the user, as the name itself will be saved on the contract's storage.
+* Keep track\* of every `Govern` ⟷ `GovernQueue` pair assigning it a name on the blockchain.
+This means that instead of assigning an ENS name, this is left to the user, as the name itself will be saved in the contract's storage.
 * Setting metadata, which means you can include an IPFS CID to talk about your DAO, and include relevant links.

 **Think of it as...**